Welcome to the University of Louisville!

 - Anyone who offers to help international students with their transition do so as volunteers, so they should not be treated as “responsible” to meet your needs

 - You should expect the process of sociocultural, academic, and climactic adjustment to be challenging

 Read the Graduate Student Handbook for detailed information; however, here are some quick tips:

-- Attend International Center orientations, the School of Interdisciplinary and Graduate Studies orientation (this is required if you are a GTA), your department's orientation, and any social events on campus.
+- Attend International Center orientations, the Graduate School orientation (this is required if you are a GTA), your department's orientation, and any social events on campus.

 - Get to know other graduate students in and beyond your department, both local and international.

 - Be proactive in finding out about basic services—transportation, banking, mail services, communication, food, laundry, lodging—before you are in dire need of them.
 Use the web to find out what you need.